Check csv-values

 TEXT NOT NULL, col3 TEXT NOT NULL UNIQUE"`

-Set the CRIT threshold.
+-c, --critical CRIT CRIT threshold.
 Supports ranges.
-Default:

 --critical-query CRITICAL_QUERY